messiem/sourcecode_GAexport/README.md

 ### Reference ###

-Please refer this paper when using these scripts (PDF available upon request):
+Please refer this paper when using these scripts:

 Messié, M., C.L.
 Huffard, M. Stukel, and H.A.
 Ruhl (2024). **Spatial and temporal interplay between oceanic circulation and biological production in shaping carbon export off the California coast**.  *Geophysical Research Letters*, submitted.
+Preprint available at https://doi.org/10.22541/essoar.173272956.60470361/v1

 * * *